Mobility case studies & demos in Michigan

 To learn more about NAVYA at Mcity, visit mcity.umich.edu/shuttle/.

 In October 2017, the U.S. Army Tank Automotive Research, Development, and Engineering Center (TARDEC) demonstrated its latest platooning technology during a test drive between Port Huron, Michigan to Sarnia, Ontario, crossing the Blue Water Bridge twice between the two countries.

 The convoy of vehicles included two M915 tractors equipped with TARDEC’s Autonomous Mobility Appliqué Systems.
 This technology includes driver-warning features and semiautonomous driving that drives the vehicle along a pre-programmed path.
 TARDEC also tested their autonomous steering and leader-follower platooning technologies that enables the lead vehicle to “talk” and give instructions to the follower vehicles.
 This technology allows the vehicles to follow closely together, brake, accelerate, and steer according to the lead truck’s actions.

 Magna and Continental cross-border drive

-The cars ended their journey in Traverse City where a memorandum of understanding was signed between MDOT and OMT that would promote continued leadership and growth in the CAV industry in the Great Lakes Region.
+The cars ended their journey in Traverse City at the CAR Management Briefing Seminar, where a memorandum of understanding was signed between MDOT and OMT that would promote continued leadership and growth in the CAV industry in the Great Lakes Region.